-Today I’m going to show you how to make a cheese platter out of repurposed materials from a lampshade!
+Today I’m going to show you how to use a repurposed lampshade and make a cheese platter out of it!

 This is a fantastic repurposed ideas tutorial that will show you a really cool way to turn an old lampshade, ready for the garbage, into an adorable cheese platter ready to impress any guest in your home!!!